ZDQpeter/Homepage-Deqing_Zhai/README.md

     1) Explore and research on data sciences capability on Fabric
     2) Build, evaluate and deploy ML-based models and respective metrics

-## [15] Data Centre Land Banking: Initiatives for India, Thailand and More
+## [15] Data Centre Power Banking: Initiatives for India, Thailand and More
     1) Analyze global researches, reports, and data from related websites on relevant topics
     2) Develop supply-demand models for data centre in India and Thailand
     3) Develop predictive models for forecasting next few years' trending on DC sites